aiidateam/aiida-tutorials/docs/sections/workflows/writing_basics.md

 In this step, we are simply declaring the output labeled `workchain_result`, and passing to it the input label `x`.
 As the work chain input is an `Int` node, the output also satisfies this condition.

-Just like, we should be ready to run our first work chain!
+Now we should be ready to run our first work chain!

 ##### Run the work chain